-Lambert (Bert) Simonovich graduated from Mohawk College of Applied Arts and Technology, Hamilton, Ontario Canada, as an Electronic Engineering Technologist.
-Over a 32-year career, working at Bell Northern Research/Nortel in Ottawa Canada, he helped pioneer several advanced technology solutions into products.
+Lambert (Bert) Simonovich graduated from Mohawk College of Applied Arts and Technology as an Electronic Engineering Technologist.
+During his 32-year tenure at Bell Northern Research/Nortel in Ottawa Canada, he helped pioneer several advanced technologies into products.
 He has held a variety of engineering, research and development positions, eventually specializing in high-speed signal integrity and backplane design.
-After leaving Nortel in 2009, he founded Lamsim Enterprises Inc., where he continues to provide innovative signal integrity and backplane solutions as a consultant.
-He has authored several publications and holder of two US patents.
+In 2009, he founded Lamsim Enterprises Inc., and continues to provide innovative signal integrity and backplane solutions as a consultant.
+He has authored several publications and holds two US patents.
 In addition to being a senior member of IEEE, he currently serves as a member of DesignCon’s Technical Program Committee, EDICon’s Technical Advisory Committee and Signal Integrity Journal’s Editorial Advisory Board.
 His current research interests include high-speed signal integrity, modeling and characterization of high-speed serial link architectures.
 His most notable modeling achievement is the development of the “Cannonball-Huray” conductor roughness model used in several electronic design automation (EDA) software tools.